Space-Legion/Capella/README.md

 ### What are the disadvantages ?

-- hidden cloak lacks awesome privacy and security enhancement like [Keystroke Deanonymization](https://github.com/vmonaco/kloak), [Boot Clock Randomization](https://github.com/Whonix/bootclockrandomization), A [hardened kernel](https://source.android.com/devices/architecture/kernel/hardening) and much more, But still you can implement it, if you have the knowledge or literally start learning by doing this process.
+- hidden cloak lacks major privacy and security enhancement like [Keystroke Deanonymization](https://github.com/vmonaco/kloak), [Boot Clock Randomization](https://github.com/Whonix/bootclockrandomization), A [hardened kernel](https://source.android.com/devices/architecture/kernel/hardening) and much more, But still you can implement it, if you have the knowledge or literally start learning by doing this process.
 In the long run this will definitely benefit you.

 ### Why Arch linux ?